 This diagram highlights simple design strategies to keep a home cool in summer while maximising winter sunlight.
 Deciduous trees block high summer sun with their leaves but allow low winter sun to pass through once the leaves have fallen.
 Pergolas provide adjustable shading to reduce overheating, while window screens offer targeted solar control.
 These passive design options improve comfort and energy efficiency in eco-homes throughout the year.

-Getting daylight right isn’t just about bringing in as much as possible.
-Too much sun can cause interiors to overheat and become uncomfortable.
-Throughout the year the sun shifts, with colder months needing more direct warmth and brighter summer months requiring protection.
-Good architecture responds to these changes—making use of sunlight in winter for warmth, while reducing solar gain in summer to prevent overheating.
+Getting daylight right isn’t simply about letting in as much light as possible.
+Too much sun can lead to overheating and uncomfortable internal conditions.
+Throughout the year, the sun’s position shifts, with colder months benefiting from direct solar gain, while brighter summer months require protection.

 Daylight analysis diagram of a building interior showing lux levels across different spaces, with a colour scale from low light (blue) to high light (red).